Author’s Postscript: December 15, 2019

 “There’s nothing like returning to a place you’ve been before and seeing how much you’ve changed.” ~Nelson Mandela

-A recent podcast interview inspired me to revisit this blog post below, which I wrote almost a year ago to the day.
-Mandela’s words resonate so profoundly.
-The heartache I felt over the past year has been such a powerful catalyst for self-awareness and growth.
-Listen in at: http://girls4greatness.com/episode19/
+Several recent podcasts I joined as a guest inspired me to revisit this blog post below, which I authored almost 3 years ago to the day.
+Being ghosted has been such a powerful catalyst for my growth.
+Learn how and why at:

 “It’s so easy to wear the cozy cloak of victimhood when we’ve been ghosted, but if we dig deeper, we can often find moments during the relationship where we co-created the dynamic that allowed it to happen.”